 Sliding barn-style doors can work well in a tight space and add a little country flair.
 But not all doors are created equal, and this style definitely favors form over function.

 Rande Leaman, of Los Angeles’ Rande Leaman Interior Design, says, “Barn doors are something that we will look back on and say ‘Oh my gosh!
 That was 2019, 2020 and before!’ ”

 These doors offer little to no privacy because the sides aren’t sealed in the slightest.
 This allows sound -- and, sadly, odor -- to creep out from areas you are trying to keep tucked away.
 That isn’t something you want to find out after installing one of these pricey items.

-“The last one I put in, the client wanted it on the master bathroom,” Leaman says.
-“I said ‘You will have a space there, a little crack, if you aren’t comfortable with it …” and they weren’t.
+“The last one I put in, the client wanted it on the [primary] bathroom,” Leaman says.
+“I said 'You will have a space there, a little crack, if you aren’t comfortable with it …' and they weren’t.
 They kept it because it was so expensive, but they didn’t like it.”

 Have little kids in the house?
 Pass on the sliding door.
 “Practically speaking, especially with little kids.
 They love to push those doors on the track and they go flying like it’s a fun toy.
 As a mom, that would make me nervous,” Leaman says.

 If the popular HGTV show “Fixer Upper” brought anything into the home decor lexicon, it is “shiplap.”
 What is that, exactly?
 It is a sort of wood plank pattern using special grooves that, when snapped together, provides great protection against water and weather when used on the outside of a house.